 Instructions

-Please note that a group Managed Service Account doesn’t apply to a Multi-Forest environment.
+Be aware that a group Managed Service Account is not applicable in a Multi-Forest environment.

-Once you created your gMSA accounts, you should set up their configuration in the CoreView Hybrid Connector settings file by adding the following keys to the file:
+After creating your gMSA accounts, configure them in the CoreView Hybrid Connector settings file by adding the following entries to:

 “Forward365.Service.PowershellService.Agent.exe.config”